3 High-Quality Lessons from a Failed Startup

-No one in the company would have felt we needed this lesson, but we did.
-We listened to potential customers and ran too long on the hints of interest they showed.
-The Lean Startup method might have helped us.
-But this lesson is harder to learn than it might seem:
+Everyone in the company knew we needed to make sales, but we had difficulty recruiting our first paying customer.
+Instead of collecting money, we had encouraging conversations with warm leads and ran too long on the slightest hint of interest they showed.
+The Lean Startup method might have helped us get customers fully on board, but this lesson is harder to learn than it might seem.

 - Everything starts with vision and ends with a customer